brevzin/cpp_proposals/2806_do_expr/do-expr.md

 Which is to say — the `do_return` statement is still a valuable and necessary addition, given that we do not have `if` or loop expressions, and we are unlikely to add them.

-However, for many common uses of `do` expressions, we don't actually need early return, so paying the syntactic cost seems unnecessary.
-Which is why we're proposing both.
+However, for many common uses of `do` expressions, we don't actually need early return, so paying the syntactic cost might seem unnecessary.
+Which is why [@P2806R4] proposed both `do_return` and implicit last value.

+On the other hand, as you can tell from the above example, `do` expressions are useful precisely when you want to have at least one statement.
+Otherwise, you'd just write `E` — nobody is writing `do { E }`.
+And once you have at least one statement, you're likely formatting your `do` expression across multiple lines.
+Once you do that though, is there really any syntactic/visual noise benefit of being able to avoid the `do_return`?
+It's already on its own line.
+Making that line shorter doesn't seem like it has any value at all.
+Regardless of any other issues with this idea (such as inconsistency with lambdas, wherein being able to omit `return` actually does seem quite valuable).
+As such, this proposal now proposes that the only way to produce a value from a `do` expression is through the `do_return` statement.

 Note that Rust also allows both (you can label a block expression and then `break` out of it).